Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 Many installations of SQL come with a GUI tool called phpMyAdmin which can be used to execute database queries in a more user-friendly way.

-5 Data types in SQLite:
+5 common Data types in SQLite:
 --
 BLOB(Binary large objects)